ansible/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

 	validate_certs
 		Determine whether certificates should be validated or trusted.
 (Defaults to ``yes``)

-In addition to the aforementioned parameters, there are other common parameters which apply to most modules.
+These are the common parameters which are used for most every module.

 	org_name
-	    Name of the organization which the module will communicate with.
+		Name of organization to perform actions in.

 	org_id
-	    ID number of the organization which the module will communicate with.
+		ID of organization to perform actions in.

 	net_name
-	    Name of the network which the module will communicate with or manipulate.
+		Name of network to perform actions in.

 	net_id
-	    ID of the network which the module will communicate with or manipulate.
+		ID of network to perform actions in.

 	state
-	    Define action module should make against the specified object.
+		General specification of what action to take. ``query`` does lookups. ``present`` creates or edits. ``absent`` deletes.

 .. hint:: Use the ``org_id`` and ``net_id`` parameters when possible. ``org_name`` and ``net_name`` require additional behind-the-scenes API calls to learn the ID values. ``org_id`` and ``net_id`` will perform faster.